hydraulic-institute/edb/source/01_pump-fundamentals/04_pump-principles.md

 - Ns = Specific Speed (US Customary)
 - n = Rotational speed, in revolutions per minute
-- Q = Total Pump flow rate at best efficiency point in gallons per minute
+- Q = Total Pump flow rate at best efficiency point (BEP) in gallons per minute
 - H = Head per stage, in feet

 Specific speed, n<sub>s</sub>, is used with metric customary and is expressed by the following equation: